pkicsiny/BRIL_BIBGenerator/README.md

 ```sh
 scram b
 ```
-and it is also recommended t ostore the output of the generatio nstep in a dedicated folder.
+and it is also recommended to store the output of the generation step in a dedicated folder.
 ```sh
 mkdir generator_output
 ```
-Before launching the BIB generation, you might want to have a look at the contencts of the config file.
+Before launching the BIB generation, you might want to have a look at the contents of the config file.
 ```sh
 vi BH_generation.py
 ```